 - Where To Stay In Split

 - Split Croatia Travel Guide

 - Split Beaches

 Known more as a gateway to the Krka Waterfalls, and the Kornati Islands, Sibenik has been gaining popularity in the last years.
 Sibenik offers a perfect balance of city fun, beach life, and nautical wonders.

-“An Island of Vitality”, Mali Losinj is famed for its lush vegetation, and thick pine forests, and it has always been popular among camping aficionados, nature lovers, and those looking for a piece and quiet.
+“The Island of Vitality”, Mali Losinj is famed for its lush vegetation, and thick pine forests, and it has always been popular among camping aficionados, nature lovers, and those looking for a piece and quiet.

 Set on a small peninsula, and still not overrun with tourists, Zadar is famed for its two main attractions: Sea Organ, and Sun Salutation.
-Zadar is also a perfect base to explore nearby islands, and partake in outdoor adventures like rock climbing, kayaking, rafting, and hiking.
+Zadar is also a perfect base to explore nearby islands and partake in outdoor adventures like rock climbing, kayaking, rafting, and hiking.